-Unless otherwise instructed by the Council, an appeal is reestablished for a case remanded from the Council, using the prior ALJ appeal number with an "R#" suffix (in which the # indicates the number of times the appeal has been reestablished, beginning with 1).
+Unless otherwise instructed by the Council, an appeal is reestablished for a case remanded from the Council, using the prior ALJ appeal number with an "R#" suffix.

 NOTE: If the Council addressed multiple appeals in the same Council decision, an appeal is reestablished for each appeal, and the remand decision must be copied for each reestablished appeal.